 - BUCS Indoors Regional Championships, 4 Gold Medals.

-- 12 km stretch of uninterrupted canal, 20-minute cycle from campus
+- 8 mile stretch of uninterrupted canal, a 20-minute cycle from campus.

 For questions about joining the club please contact the Club Captain at [email protected].